 Those who are familiar with the basics of feng shui are aware that flooring makes a big difference.
-After all, the purpose of feng shui is to create an environment that’s practical and well-constructed while still staying calm and inviting.
-Naturally, flooring plays a big role in accomplishing this in our homes and offices.
-In addition to positive “energy” of your interior décor, feng shui can also provide helpful design and layout tips for those who are looking to maximize their space.
+After all, the purpose of feng shui is to create an environment that’s practical and well-constructed, while staying calm and inviting.

 What Is Feng Shui?

-Feng shui is an ancient Chinese science and art that relates physical arrangements of a home or building and the flow of energy (also called chi).
-Feng shui is based on certain ideas and principles that are aimed at harmonizing us with our environment.
-Simply put: following rules of feng shui can make for a happier, calmer environment in our homes or businesses.
+Feng shui is an ancient Chinese science and art that relates to the physical arrangements of a home or building and the subsequent flow of energy (also called chi).
+Feng shui is based on certain ideas and principles that are aimed at harmonizing us with our surrounding environment.
+In simple words, following the rules of feng shui allows us to make a far happier space in our homes or offices.

-Of course, it’s important to find flooring that suits your lifestyle and caters to your personal preferences.
-(What good is perfect feng shui if you hate how it looks?)
-So keep in mind important considerations like wear-and-tear if you’re working on an office space or a home with children skittering around all day and night.
-In general, making sure you achieve feng shui shouldn’t interfere with personal preferences and how you want the final product to look.
+Of course, it’s important to find the flooring that suits your lifestyle and caters to your personal preferences.
+You should focus on specific factors, such as whether you’re working in an office space or decorating for a home with children.
+In general, make sure you achieve feng shui that doesn’t interfere with your personal preferences and achieves how you want the final product to look.

-Flooring is literally and figuratively the foundation upon which your home is built.
-In the feng shui philosophy, the floor is associated with the earth element.
+In the feng shui philosophy, the color scheme plays a pivotal role in establishing the energy of your house.
+The floor is associated with the earth element.
 This means that colors are best suited to calm, earthy colors like browns, tans, greens, and warm grays.
-For those with wood flooring, this should be easy, as the main consideration is making sure the color of the wood goes well with the furnishings and other elements of the décor.

 Feng Shui Shapes